 Basically, our clothing fitting technology applies a set of algorithms to the video to capture dimensional data from a mobile device’s camera, measuring the said user.
 For now, the application can perform body measurement of men only.
 That is due to the lack of training sets for developing an algorithm that would process the images of women.
 The user should wear form-fitting clothes, their color should be distinct from the background.
 Our R&D team developed a mobile body measurement for Android devices, as well as we have private API.
 You can try it out, just send us the request by filling out the form below.
 The mobile app works as follows:

 - Place the phone on the floor in a vertical position (screen facing a person standing at full height), the front-facing camera is used to capture frames.

-- Then take a photo of a background without anything, the app provides audio clues on what position a person should take (you have three seconds to change the position, you have to take four positions in total).
+- Then take a photo of background without anything, the app provides audio clues on what position a person should take (you have three seconds to change the position, you have to take four positions in total).